xonsh/xonsh/docs/tutorial_hist.rst

 4. ``'b'`` is for the number of bytes that are allowed on the file system for all history files to collectively consume.

-However, other units, aliases, and approriate conversion fucntions have been implemented.
+However, other units, aliases, and appropriate conversion functions have been implemented.
 This makes it easier to garbage collect based on human-friendly values.

 **GC Aliases:**